Diegowh/PatchTracker-Backend/README.md

 http://127.0.0.1:8000/ValorantPatchTracker/

 ### Endpoints
-* GET `episodes/`: Return all Episodes for Valorant (including Closed Beta).
+* GET `/episodes/`: Return all Episodes for Valorant (including Closed Beta).
-* GET `patchnotes/`: Return all Versions/Patch Notes for Valorant.
+* GET `/patchnotes/`: Return all Versions/Patch Notes for Valorant.
-* GET `contents/`: Return all content for each Version/Patch note for Valorant.
+* GET `/contents/`: Return all content for each Version/Patch note for Valorant.
 * GET `/contents/?patch_note=<patch_note_id>`: Returns the content for a specific patch note.

-## Instalation and Setup
+## Installation and Setup
 > Here are the steps to run the backend on your local machine:

 ### Prerequisites